dnoguerol-goog/article-generator/README.md

 3. Check the GCS bucket for the new HTML file.

-### TOPIC: Show ASM Topology, Cloud Logging and Cloud Trace
+### TOPIC: Show additional ASM details

 #### Requirements
 - Successful generation of an HTML article from the previous step

 #### Steps
+1. Run some load on the `analyze-article-text` service:

+        kubectl run httperf --rm -it --image=dos65/httperf -- httperf --server EXTERNAL_IP --uri /version --rate 50 --timeout 5 --num-conn=5000

-1. Go into ASM and show details for each service.
+2. Go into ASM and show details for each service.

-2. Note the ability to create SLOs and alerts for services.
+3. Note the ability to create SLOs and alerts for services.

-3. Show the ASM topology tab.
+4. Show the ASM topology tab.

+### TOPIC: Show Cloud Logging and Cloud Trace

-4. Go into Cloud Logging and show the log messages for the services.
+1. Go into Cloud Logging and show the log messages for the services.
 An example filter:

         resource.labels.project_id="$PROJECT_NAME"
-        resource.labels.cluster_name="cluster-1"
+        resource.labels.cluster_name="$CLUSTER_NAME"
         resource.type="k8s_container"
         resource.labels.namespace_name="demo"

-5. Go into Cloud Trace and note the latest invocation and the correlation of the spans across services.
+2. Go into Cloud Trace and note the latest invocation and the correlation of the spans across services.

 ### TOPIC: Show fault injection in analyze-article-text service